bacionejs/sweetandsari/README.md

 [![](README.jpg)](https://bacionejs.github.io/sweetandsari/fakedata.html?redirect=true)

 ## Purpose
-Sweet and Sari is an RMS Retail Management System for a school project which includes inventory management, point of sale and reports.
+Sweet and Sari is a Retail Management System (RMS) for a school project which includes inventory management, point of sale and reports.
 It is written in plain JavaScript and can run offline from the Android file manager in the Chrome browser

 ## Installation
 - Download [sweetandsari.html](https://raw.githubusercontent.com/bacionejs/sweetandsari/main/sweetandsari.html)